Rural Research Fellowship

 Two short-form written pieces that communicate key insights to policymakers and community leaders.

 The Rural Research Fellowship welcomes applicants from academic, nonprofit, or practitioner backgrounds whose work connects scholarship to real-world systems or policy change.
-Applicants within the academy may be young and emerging scholars, as well as mid-career and seasoned researchers from any discipline.
+Applicants within the academy may be early-career and emerging scholars, as well as mid-career and seasoned researchers from any discipline.
 All applicants should demonstrate a commitment to rigorous inquiry, public engagement, and advancing understanding of rural communities within the United States.

-Applications for the 2025 Rural Research Fellowship will open March 4, 2026 and must be submitted by April 6, 2026.
+Applications for the 2026 Rural Research Fellowship will open February 26, 2026 and must be submitted by April 6, 2026.
 Full eligibility criteria, selection process, and application instructions will be available at united-we.org/fellowship-FAQ.

 Priority Research Topics